fredilarsen/ModuleInterface/README.md

 The ModuleInterface library consists of a collection of classes, and some files with functions for functionality like EEPROM based persistence and master HTTP transfer.
 The basic classes are ModuleVariable (keeping one setting or input or output value), ModuleVariableSet (keeping a set of settings or input or output values), ModuleInterface (keeping settings, input values, output values and functionality for a module), ModuleInterfaceSet (in the master -- a collection of ModuleInterface objects that are kept synchronized with the modules).

 The ModuleInterface code in a master typically uses more storage space and RAM than within a module.
 It is still fine to run on an Arduino Uno or Nano, but when adding the HTTP client (and implicitly the large required Ethernet and ArduinoJson libraries), it is necessary to step up to an Arduino Mega or similar for the master.
 An ESP8266 based setup is also an alternative.
+The master can also be run on a RPI or on a Linux or Windows computer.

 Also read the [design principles](documentation/README.md) document.